Science Curriculum (Intent, Implementation, Impact)

 Science progress at Kildwick, is measured through the child’s ability to obtain sustainable knowledge, remember more and explain more.
 Our successful, consistent approach results in fun, engaging, high-quality Science education that provides children with the foundations and knowledge for understanding the world.
 This is evident in pupils’ work, photos, and displays.

-Through a variety of well designed and well delivered Science lessons, workshops, trips and interactions with experts, children have the understanding that science has changed our lives and that it is vital to the world’s future prosperity.
-Children are aware of the possibilities for careers in Science, as a result of our community links and connection with national and local agencies such as the STEM association, Ogden Trust, Aire River Trust, Secondary Schools and the ASE.
+Through a variety of well-designed and well delivered Science lessons, workshops, trips and interactions with experts, children have the understanding that science has changed our lives and that it is vital to the world’s future prosperity.
+Children are aware of the possibilities for careers in science, because of our community links and connection with national and local agencies such as the STEM ambassadors, Ogden Trust, Aire River Trust, Secondary Schools and the ASE.
 This gives our children access to positive role models within the field of science from the immediate and wider local community.
 We also deliver science fairs in collaboration with other local primary schools and parents.

 At Kildwick Primary school, all children have a voice and are scientists and through exposure to a range of different scientists from various backgrounds, all children feel they are scientists and capable of achieving.
 Teachers are well-supported and are continuously encouraged to pursue professional development through internal twilight sessions, observations as well as external training where needs are identified.

-In Early Years, children are assessed through observations.
+In EY, children are assessed through observations.
 In KS1 and KS2, children are assessed against the NC core objectives stated on the knowledge organisers for each half term.
 Teacher assessments are informed through carefully differentiated planning and teaching, targeted questioning, observations, challenges and next steps.
 Knowledge and skills are assessed through teacher assessments evidenced through pictures, observations pupils’ work inc books, quizzes and next steps.
-Termly assessments are collated on Scholar Pack.

 Providing equal opportunities for all the children is at the heart of teaching practice at Kildwick Primary School.
 Activities are differentiated to ensure all the children, including PP, SEND and low attainers needs are met.